Student Affairs Office

 Academic and Personal Counseling Services

 Counseling Services are available to all UMFK students who may be experiencing challenges managing stress, conflict, relationships or academic problems.
-Students are encouraged to take advantage of the private, personal and confidential counseling.
+Students are encouraged to take advantage of private, personal and confidential counseling.
 There are different options available to students who wish to access services.

-Non-clinical personal counseling is offered in the Student Support Services office located in the Student Success Center.
+Both non-clinical & clinical personal counseling is offered in the Student Support Services office located in the Student Success Center.
 Students also have access to clinical counseling in the Student Health Clinic at UMFK, located in Nadeau Hall.
 If students choose, they may also access clinical counseling from a number of different community providers located in Fort Kent.